Revisiting Buchdahl transformations: New static and rotating black holes in vacuum, double copy, and hairy extensions: Extending Buchdahl theorem in vacuum

 In order for our Buchdahl-Kerr-Schild composition to be valid in the presence of rotation, it is mandatory to turn off at least one of the angular momenta, let us say $a_2=0$ (the case $a_1=0$ can be treated identically).
 Therefore, taking $\xi^{\mu}\partial_{\mu}=\partial_{\varphi_2}$ as the Killing vector of our transformation, our new spinning vacuum solution ($R_{\mu\nu}=0$) in the Kerr-Schild form reads

 where now $\rho_1^2=r^2+a_1^2\cos^2\theta$ and where the null and geodesic vector field $l_1$ is given by

 Notice that the presence of a cosmic string localized at $\theta=\frac{\pi}{2}$ is unavoidable.
 Similarly, the construction could have been performed by turning off the angular momentum $a_1=0$, in such a case ending up with a cosmic string localized at $\theta=0$.
+In the more intuitive Boyer-Lindquist set of coordinates the line element \eqref{mp2} reads